tothemoon-org/extension-blocks/spec.md

 ### Rules for extra Lightning security

+Lightning Network faces certain kinds of systemic attacks as defined in the Lightning Network whitepaper risks (mass-closeout of old states).

-If the second highest transaction version bit (30th bit) is set to to `1` within an extension block transaction, extra block size and transaction cost MUST be allocated towards two transactions.
-The space limit being preallocated is two transactions of 300 bytes (for a total of 600 bytes) (Note: Transaction cost TBD).
+If the second highest transaction version bit (30th bit) is set to to `1` within an extension block transaction, an extra 700-bytes is reserved on the transaction space used up in the block.
+[NOTE: Transaction space and sigops cost not yet defined]

+This space per per transaction is pre-allocated and can be consumed in the same block by two transactions (of a maximum size of 350 bytes each), which fulfill specific constraints as defined below.

-The first allocation may only be consumed by a transaction which directly spends from the first output of this transaction.
+The first allocation may only be consumed by a transaction which directly spends from the first output of the transaction with the 30th bit set.

-The second allocation may only consume the first output of any transaction within the past 2016 blocks which have the 30th bit set.
+The second allocation may only consume the first output of ANY transaction within the past 2016 blocks which have the 30th bit set.

-If the allocation is not used by other transactions, the transaction consumes that extra space, reducing the blocksize by up to 600 bytes in available space.
+If the allocation is not used by other transactions, the transaction consumes that extra space, reducing the blocksize by up to 700 bytes in available space.

 This is a consensus rule within the extension block and does not apply to the main-chain block.